United Methodist Heritage

 Robert Nusbaum Center is an academic initiative that promotes the education and foundation needed to meet the challenge of fostering religious freedom in a diverse world.
 The Center offers a forum for people of deep faith and abiding conscience to share common goals that transcend denominational boundaries—a place where students, faculty and people of all faiths join together to forge a common ground of mutual concern, working to achieve civil solutions to difficult problems.

-- The Presiding Bishop of the Virginia Conference and the Elizabeth River District Superintendent serve as ex-officio members of the Board of Trustees.
+- The Presiding Bishop of the Virginia Conference serves as an ex-officio member of the Board of Trustees.

-- The Chaplain of the University serves students and the campus community at-large.
+- The Director of Student Ministries serves students and the campus community at-large.

 - Established through the Birdsong Endowment for Community Service, this office engages students in volunteer experiences addressing community needs while enriching students' lives.

 - Projects have included Alternative Spring Break trips, Habitat for Humanity builds, Potato Drops through the Society of St. Andrew, and the Winter Session Homeless Shelter

 - More than 60 graduates serve as pastors in United Methodist churches in the Virginia Annual Conference.

 - Another 40+ alumni clergy serve in other annual conferences or denominations